timm/tested/docs/onGrid.md

 - Wrote at most 500 words (ascii text .md file) on the similarities, differences in what was found
 - Important note:
   - you interview the 3 people separately and the 3 people do not communicate with each other
+  - do not assume that the attributes from person1 will apply to person2,person3
+    - in fact, never tell person2,person3 about the attributes found by the people before them.
+      - so NAME the examples but let your people DESCRIBE them.

 Recall the interview process.
 - Place a blank sheet of paper on the table